Theoretical Foundations of Conformal Prediction: Fixed-weight conformal prediction

 Then,

 where ${\rm d}_{\rm TV}$ denotes the total variation distance between distributions. \end{theorem} This guarantee gives a bound on the loss of coverage for conformal prediction run on a general dataset, regardless of whether it satisfies the exchangeability assumption.
-The bound depends on two quantities: the TV distance of the swapped versions of the dataset (which we can view as a measure of the degree of non-exchangeability), and the weights.
+The bound depends on two quantities: the TV distance of the dataset when the $i$th data point is swapped with the test point (which we can view as a measure of the degree of non-exchangeability), and the weights.
 When data points $Z_i$ that are differently distributed from the test point $Z_{n+1}$ are given high weight, this can hurt the coverage.
 On the other hand, if they have a low weight, then coverage is (approximately) preserved.

-Two important implications of the theorem are as follows: \begin{enumerate} \item If the dataset is exchangeable, the fixed-weight procedure has coverage at least $1-\alpha$ (since the total variation distance appearing in the bound is equal to zero in that case). \item If the dataset is not exchangeable, the loss of coverage can be mitigated by choosing the weights strategically---e.g., placing higher weights on more recently gathered data points. \end{enumerate} \begin{proof}[Proof of Theorem~\ref{thm:fixed-weight-conformal}] First we define some notation.
-Recall from Chapter~\ref{chapter:conformal-exchangeability} that we write $S_i = s((X_i,Y_i);\cD_{n+1})$ to denote the score of data point $Z_i=(X_i,Y_i)$ when the algorithm is trained on the entire dataset $\cD_{n+1} = (Z_1,\dots,Z_{n+1})$.
+Two important implications of the theorem are as follows: \begin{enumerate} \item If the dataset is exchangeable, the fixed-weight procedure has coverage at least $1-\alpha$ (since the total variation distance appearing in the bound is equal to zero in that case). \item If the dataset is not exchangeable, the loss of coverage can be mitigated by choosing the weights strategically---e.g., by placing higher weights on more recently gathered data points. \end{enumerate} \begin{proof}[Proof of Theorem~\ref{thm:fixed-weight-conformal}] First we define some notation.
+Recall from our notation in Chapter~\ref{chapter:conformal-exchangeability} that we write $S_i = s((X_i,Y_i);\cD_{n+1})$ to denote the score of data point $Z_i=(X_i,Y_i)$ when the algorithm is trained on the entire dataset $\cD_{n+1} = (Z_1,\dots,Z_{n+1})$.
 We will write $S=(S_1,\dots,S_{n+1})$ to denote this vector of scores, and will write

 to denote the vector $S$ with $i$th and $(n+1)$st entries swapped, for each $i\in[n]$.